 For the most part, we had not yet developed agriculture or settled down into permanent settlements.
 Our ancestors lived as small groups of hunters who roamed the land.

 The Clovis culture was a big-game hunting culture that lived in North and South America about 11,000 years ago.
 Their name comes from the town of Clovis in New Mexico where their distinctive fluted spear points were first discovered in a gravel pit.
 These spear points were carved out of stone and fitted to wooden poles.
-They were used to hunt large animals like mammoths, mastodons, bison and horses.
+These spear points also helped in the hunt of large animals like mammoths, mastodons, bison, and horses.

 The Folsom culture was another big-game hunting culture that lived in North America about 10,000 years ago.
-The Clovis and Folsom cultures are often grouped together by archaeologists under the name of the Big Game Hunters.
+Archaeologists often group the Clovis and Folsom cultures together under the name of the Big Game Hunters.
 These people lived all over North and South America and hunted many different kinds of animals.
-They used spears, atlatls (spear throwers), bows and arrows and other weapons to bring down their prey.
+They used spears, atlatls (spear throwers), bows and arrows, and other weapons to bring down their prey.